wilaak/radix-router/README.md

 Add a `*` to the end of a parameter name to match the rest of the path.
 Wildcard parameters are only allowed as the last segment of the route.

 > **Note:**
-> Wildcard fallbacks are not supported.
-If you register both a static route like `/files/foo` and a wildcard route like `/files/:path*`, requests to `/files/foo/bar.txt` will result in a 404 Not Found error.
-Overlapping patterns do not fall back to wildcards.
+> Overlapping patterns will not fall back to wildcards.
+If you register a route like `/files/foo` and a wildcard route like `/files/:path*`, requests to `/files/foo/bar.txt` will result in a 404 Not Found error

 ```php
 // Matches "/files/static/dog.jpg" (captures "static/dog.jpg") and "/files/ (captures empty string)"